What is in this leaflet

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Tramadol belongs to a group of medicines called analgesics (pain relievers).
+TRAMADOL SANDOZ is used to relieve moderate to severe pain.
+It belongs to the group of medicines called analgesics (pain relievers).

 This medicine is available only with a doctor's prescription.